jworth/testclass/course/content/en/class1/intro.md

 published: true
 content_type: pre
 optional: false
-title: Introduction to Week 1
+title: Introduction to Class 1 - Evidence
 description: >-
   Welcome to the first installment of **Talking Pictures**, a new kind of socially driven online course.
 This week we are finding out about the